alamo-classes/2018FALL-GAME2332/docs/gamedesigndocument.md

 ### World
 The game takes place in a time inspired by the 16th-17th century on an island that is undiscovered by civilization at large.
 ### Characters
+The player - protagonist, one of the survivors of the village attack The Shaman, Ukk - leader of the tribe, survivor of the village attack The villagers - other survivors of the village attack The pirates - crew of the captain, attacked the village Captain Skott Wolfschlegelsteinhausenbergerdorft, Jr. - leader of the pirates, seeking the islands treasures in an effort to gain fame and power
 ### Environments
+Tropical jungle island, dormant volcano
 ### Gameplay

 ### Mechanics

 #### Collision Detection